-The new RCE has all the same features as the old RCE.
-Watch this brief video tour to learn where all the tools you're used to are now located:
+Watch this brief video tour to learn where all the tools are located:

 Use the Panopto Button to Record, Upload, and Embed Videos